FAQ for MSc students

 Will online education continue in the next academic year (i.e. 2021-2022)?

-While we sincerely hope to be able to resume regular on-campus education per September 2021, this possibility will largely depend on the further development of the pandemic and governmental regulations.
+While we sincerely hope to be able to resume regular on-campus education in the 2021-2022 academic year, this possibility will largely depend on the further development of the pandemic, vaccines and their global availability, and governmental regulations.
 If we are able to host face-to-face activities regularly on campus again, we do expect students to be in Rotterdam, as most classes, assessments, events, and other activities will require students’ physical presence again.

 Regardless of whether and when travel and distancing restrictions remain in place or will be lifted, we will do everything within our power to ensure that all admitted students will have the opportunity to continue their education and have the chance to graduate from their respective programme without delay.